KaiNorberg/PatchworkOS/README.md

 An explanation of the code will be provided later.

 Now we need to add the module to the build system.
-To do this, just copy a existing module's `.mk` file without making any modifications.
+To do this, just copy an existing module's `.mk` file without making any modifications.
 For example, we can copy `src/modules/drivers/ps2/ps2.mk` to `src/modules/hello/hello.mk`.
 The build system will handle the rest, including copying the module to the final image.

 Now, we can build and run PatchworkOS using `make all run`, or we could use `make all` and then flash the generated `bin/PatchworkOS.img` file to a USB drive.